Skip to Main Content

 The School of Communication's mission is to create and disseminate knowledge about human and mass-mediated communication processes through high-quality teaching, research, and service to the community.

-Mission Statement: B.S. in Communication
+Mission Statement: B.S. in Advertising

 Mission Statement: M.S. in Communication Management